paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

 ## § 240b.
 Financial Improvement and Audit Remediation Plan
 **(a) Financial Improvement and Audit Remediation Plan.—**

-(1) **In general.—** — The Chief Management Officer of the Department of Defense shall, in consultation with the Under Secretary of Defense (Comptroller), maintain a plan to be known as the “Financial Improvement and Audit Remediation Plan”.
+(1) **In general.—** — The Chief Management Officer of the Department of Defense 11 See Transfer of Functions note below. shall, in consultation with the Under Secretary of Defense (Comptroller), maintain a plan to be known as the “Financial Improvement and Audit Remediation Plan”.

 (2) **Elements.—** — The plan required by paragraph (1) shall—